Jeremiah Johnson (film): Plot

 This life is interrupted by the arrival of a U.S. Army cavalry rescue party tasked with saving a stranded wagon train of settlers.
 Although Johnson is reluctant, he is pressed into guiding the rescue party through the mountains, leaving his family alone at their cabin.
-During the journey, Lieutenant Mulvey orders the party to proceed through a sacred Crow burial ground against Johnson's advice.
+During the journey, cavalry commander Lieutenant Mulvey orders the party to proceed through a sacred Crow burial ground against Johnson's advice.
 Afterward, Johnson returns home by the same route and notices that the graves are now adorned with Swan's blue trinkets; he rushes back to the cabin, where he finds that Swan and Caleb have been killed.

 Johnson sets off after the warriors who killed his family and attacks them, killing all but one, a heavy-set man who sings his death song when he realizes he cannot escape.
 Johnson leaves him alive, and the survivor spreads the tale of the mountain man's quest for revenge throughout the region, trapping Johnson in a feud with the Crow.
 The tribe sends its best warriors one at a time to kill Johnson, but he defeats each one.
 His legend grows, and the Crow come to respect him.
 He meets Gue again and returns to the cabin of Caleb's mother, only to find that she has died and a new settler named Qualen and his family are living there.
 Nearby the Crow have built a monument to Johnson's bravery, leaving trinkets and talismans as tribute.